electronick1/stairs_doc/source/index.html.md

 ### Custom values

-It's possible to add some additional values (with real data) into your pipeline.
+It's possible to add extra values (with real data) into your pipeline.

-It useful when you want to configure something with constant variables or using pipeline config:
+It is useful if you want to configure something with constant variables or use the pipeline config:

 `data.add_value(pipeline.config.get('url'))`